Business Expense Policy

 Lodging

 Individuals should use standard accommodations in reasonably priced lodging.
-Since reservations are typically guaranteed to assure lodging for late arrivals, individuals are required to cancel these reservations in a timely manner to prevent "no show" charges.
+Since reservations are typically guaranteed to ensure lodging for late arrivals, individuals are required to cancel these reservations in a timely manner to prevent "no show" charges.
 Except under extenuating circumstances, Dartmouth will not pay expenses due to an individual's failure to cancel guaranteed reservations.

 When reporting expenses for lodging, the itemized hotel receipt must be submitted with the business expense report.
 Dartmouth requires an itemized lodging invoice or statement which reflects that payment has been made in full.
 An invoice or statement reflecting a "balance due" is not sufficient proof of payment.
 The "balance due" does not signify that payment was made on behalf of the traveler, therefore, the traveler will need to obtain an invoice or other documentation that reflects that payment was made in full, prior to submitting a business expense report.
 Reasonable tips related to lodging stays, including valet, housekeeping and baggage may be included.